mercadopago/devsite-docs/guides/checkout-bricks/status-screen-brick/transition-states.en.md

 </center>

-The integration process is the same as for the other states, with no additional configurations required.
-See [here](/developers/en/docs/checkout-bricks/status-screen-brick/default-rendering) for more details on the integration process.
+The integration process follows the same structure as the other states.
+Check out [here](/developers/en/docs/checkout-bricks/status-screen-brick/default-rendering) for more details on the process.